Menu

 You may know these as second mortgages.
 It’s a form of borrowing against the equity you already hold in your property.
 You don’t have to live in the property either, so this can be an option for landlords to raise capital.

-The advantage is this isn’t based on your credit rating/financial history.
-It’s instead based on how much equity you own in the property you’re securing against the loan.
+The advantage is that this isn’t based on your credit rating or financial history.
+Instead, it’s based on how much equity you own in the property you’re securing against the loan.

-It can be a risky way for you to borrow, but not for the lenders.
+It can be risky for you to borrow, but not for the lenders.

 It should be noted that you will need to meet the affordability criteria to be approved for this (and many other forms of credit).